1. Purpose and scope

 We will only generally use or disclose personal information collected for a Primary Purpose.
 However, it may be necessary in some cases to disclose personal information for a secondary purpose, including:

-- if we are required or authorised by or under an Australian law or a court or tribunal order.
+h) if we are required or authorised by or under a relevant law or a court or tribunal order.

 8. Data quality